Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Prioritizing consistent session times is a top success factor in addiction therapy online.
 Practitioners recommend choosing time slots you protect every week:

-Research confirms unstable internet or unfamiliarity with online calendars can disrupt engagement8.
-Treat these therapy sessions with the same commitment as critical work meetings.
+Research confirms unstable internet or unfamiliarity with online calendars can disrupt engagement.
+Treat these therapy sessions with the same commitment as critical work meetings.8

 Mobile applications have become essential for integrating addiction therapy online into real-world routines.
 Field-tested platforms use secure apps to deliver: